Koszulity of a certain dioperad: Planar dioperads

 Just like the bar construction on dioperads (or operads), the bar construction on planar dioperads has a \emph{syzygy} grading, such that the differential has degree $+1$; we denote this grading by a subscript to $\mathbf{B}$.
 In each arity $(k;i_1,\dots,i_k)$, the isomorphism above implies that we have an \emph{isomorphism} of chain complexes

 For any quadratic dioperad $\mathscr{Q}$, there is a canonical isomorphism of dg codioperads

 which in general may fail to be an isomorphism, since $H^*(\mathbf{B}\mathscr{Q})$ could be nontrivial in positive syzygy.
 Recall now the \emph{Koszul criterion} for Koszulity of a dioperad.
-One says that the quadratic dioperad $Q$ is \emph{Koszul} when the two following equivalent conditions hold: \begin{enumerate}[i.] \item The canonical map $\Omega(\mathscr{Q}^!) \to \mathscr{Q}$ is a quasi-isomorphism of dg dioperads, and \item The canonical map $\mathscr{Q}^{\antish} \to \mathbf{B} \mathscr{Q}$ is a quasi-isomorphism of dg codioperads, which happens if and only if $H^*(\mathbf{B}\mathscr{Q})$ is concentrated in degree zero. \end{enumerate}

-Putting this all together, if we have a dioperad $Q = \Phi \scrP$ obtained from a planar dioperad by induction, we can check its Koszulity while staying in the world of planar co/dioperads and their bar complexes. \begin{proposition} Let $\scrP$ be a planar dioperad.
+One says that the quadratic dioperad $Q$ is \emph{Koszul} when the two following equivalent conditions hold: \begin{enumerate}[i.] \item The canonical map $\Omega(\mathscr{Q}^!) \to \mathscr{Q}$ is a quasi-isomorphism of dg dioperads, and \item The canonical map $\mathscr{Q}^{\antish} \to \mathbf{B} \mathscr{Q}$ is a quasi-isomorphism of dg codioperads, which happens if and only if $H^*(\mathbf{B}\mathscr{Q})$ is concentrated in degree zero. \end{enumerate} Putting this all together, one can check Koszulity of dioperads of the form $\scrQ = \Phi \scrP$ while staying in the world of planar co/dioperads and their bar complexes. \begin{proposition} Let $\scrP$ be a planar dioperad.
 Then $\Phi \scrP$ is a Koszul dioperad if and only if for each arity $(k;i_1,\dots,i_k)$ the complex $(\mathbf{B}^*_{pl} \scrP)_{(k;i_1,\dots,i_k)}$ has cohomology concentrated in degree zero. \end{proposition}

 By definition, the complex $(\mathbf{B}^*_{pl} \scrP)_{(k;i_1,\dots,i_k)}$ has generators indexed by directed trees embedded in the disk modulo isotopies, where each vertex has a distinguished outgoing arrow (marking the first output) and is labeled by an element of the appropriate space $\scrP_{(k;i_1,\dots,i_k)}$.
 Note that since we excluded outgoing arity zero, we must not have any sinks in this directed tree.
 The differential is given by summing over \emph{contractions} of internal edges where we apply the appropriate composition map.